xludx/Cashier-BTC/README.md

 	Response

 		{
-			"btc_expected" : 0.0001009,
+			"part_expected" : 0.0001009,
-			"btc_actual" : 0.0001009,
+			"part_actual" : 0.0001009,
-			"btc_unconfirmed" : 0.0001009
+			"part_unconfirmed" : 0.0001009
 		}

-Using difference between "btc_expected" and "btc_actual" you can judge whether payment request (invoice) was paid.
+Using difference between "part_expected" and "part_actual" you can judge whether payment request (invoice) was paid.
 You can use this call to implement some kind of frontend animation which shows 'waiting for funds', and polls periodically about the status of payment (i.e. unconfirmed incoming funds, paid in full/not in full).
 In case you accept unconfirmed balances (see `config.small_amount_threshhold`), you might want to check payment again before shipping actual goods.